dqops/dqo/docs/checks/table/sql/sql-aggregate-expr-table.md

 ## **daily sql aggregate expr table**

 **Check description**
 Verifies that a custom aggregated SQL expression (MIN, MAX, etc.) is not outside the set range.
+Stores the most recent row count for each day when the data quality check was evaluated.

 |Check name|Check type|Time scale|Sensor definition|Quality rule|
 |----------|----------|----------|-----------|-------------|